fbpx

 Rena Dorph

 Rena Dorph Ph.D. has worked in the field of education with a focus on learning research, program design, and evaluation for over 20 years.
 She is currently the Director of The Lawrence Hall of Science at UC Berkeley.
 She serves as the Principal Investigator for multiple STEM learning R&D projects including as a Founder and Principal Investigator of the Activation Lab and the Executive Producer and Co-Creator of the animated musical series, The Lawrence Rocks!.
 Rena serves on multiple governing and advisory boards across general and Jewish education organizations.
-She is the Board President of Studio 70 and a Co-Founder of Edah and Studio 70.
+She co-founded Edah and Studio 70, and was the Board President of Studio 70 before the organization merged with the JCC East Bay.
 In 2019 Rena was recognized by the San Francisco Business Times as one of the Bay Area’s Most Influential Women in Bay Area Business.

 Photo of steven douglas board member and vice president of JCC of the East Bay